MelnikovAleksei/mesto/README.EN.md

 ## Description:

 "Mesto" is an interactive page where users can share photos.
-It was created as part of the passage of 4-8 sprints of the course.
-The advanced features of HTML and CSS, JavaScript (OOP in interfaces, working with the DOM), form data validation, git, Webpack were used in the work.
+It was created as part of the passage of 4-9 sprints of the course.
+The advanced features of HTML and CSS, JavaScript (Asynchronous JS, OOP in interfaces, working with the DOM API, Fetch API), form data validation, git, Webpack were used in the work.

 ## Functionality:

 * Add and remove photos
 * "Like" for a photo
 * Edit user profile
+* Data is downloaded from the server and transmitted to the server

 ## Technologies: